CompileNix/dotfiles/README.md

 | `.zshrc`     | `~/.zshrc_include`.
 This get's included after all aliases and functions are defined and before the shell prompt is set-up |

 # Automatic Updates
-This dotfiles repo does asnyc background update checks, by default, using `git fetch` every time a new shell is started.
+This dotfiles repo does async background update checks, by default, using `git fetch` every time a new shell is started.
 You'll find the code for this in [home/.zshrc](./home/.zshrc), the zsh function named `test-dotfiles-updates` is called in the background during shell startup and if there is an update in the git repo it will create the temporary file `/tmp/$USER-zsh-dotfiles-async-update-exists.yep`.

 When the update check did find some updates in the git repo, it'll show you the git log and ask you if you'd like to pull / merge these changes.